keenbytes/broccli/README.md

-# go-broccli
+# broccli

 ----

-The `nicholasgasior/broccli` package simplifies command line interface management.
+The `mikolajgs/broccli` package simplifies command line interface management.
 It allows you to define commands complete with arguments and flags, and attach handlers to them.
 The package handles all the parsing automatically.

 ----